Steps to take in a restructure/redundancy process

 The obligation to consult extends to employees being considered for redundancy who are not currently at work (such as those on parental leave, long service leave or extended sick leave).

-5. If the employee’s position is redundant, the practice will need to provide notice and redundancy entitlements in accordance with the employee’s contract of employment.
+- If the employee’s position is redundant, the practice will need to provide notice and redundancy entitlements in accordance with the employee’s contract of employment or the National Employment Standards in the Fair Work Act 2009 (Cth), whichever provides for a more generous entitlement.
 If the contract of employment is silent about these issues, the practice will need to provide:

 - Notice or payment in lieu of notice.

 - Redundancy pay (unless the employer is a small business owner, that is they have less than 15 employees).

 - The termination of the employee’s employment must be confirmed in writing.

 - The practice will need to pay out accrued but untaken annual leave entitlements.

 - The requirements for paying out accrued but untaken long service leave entitlements on termination of employment vary from state to state.
 The practice should consider the relevant state or territory requirements.